meichthys/church/README.md

 ### ☁️ In the Cloud
 The easiest (but not free) way to get a working Frappe environment is to use [Frappe Cloud](https://frappe.io/cloud).
 For a few dollars per month you can run an instance in the cloud.
 You get your choice of support options and shouldn't need to worry about data loss yourself.
-Note: Wit this option, the money you pay to FrappeCloud is not received by maintainers of this 'Church' app. - We offer the 'Church' software for free, but you pay for the cloud hosting through Frappe.
+Note: With this option, the money you pay to FrappeCloud is not received by maintainers of this 'Church' app. - We offer the 'Church' software for free, but you pay the cloud hosting costs to [Frappe](https://frappe.io/).

 ### 💪 Self-Host
-If you're the more technical and/or frugal type, you can self-host an instance on a home pc or server.
+If you're the more technical and/or frugal type, you can self-host an instance of the Church app on a home pc or server.
 [Frappe Manager](https://github.com/rtcamp/frappe-manager) can be used to quickly setup a local frappe instance.
-It's not as easy as a simple .exe file install, but we think you can do it (Please ask us for help if you can't)!
+It's not as easy as a simple app install, but we think you can do it (Please ask us for help if you can't)!
 The general steps are:

 1. Find a machine onto which you can install Frappe (A dedicated linux-based machine is best.
 Windows is possible, but is not recommended as it requires some extra steps and the use of [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).)
 2. Run the [frappe-manager install script](https://github.com/rtCamp/Frappe-Manager/tree/develop/scripts)